pratyushatrivedi07/Netflix2.0/README.md

 - BUG FIX: Restricting redirection to Login and Browse on basis of auth
 - Unsubscribed to the onAuthStateChanged callback
 - FIX: Assigning Random Profile Icons during signups
+- Register for TMDB API, get Access Token
-- Fetch Movies from TMDB
+- Fetch Movies from Now Playing List in Documentation (API Reference)

 # Features